 generates boxes without evaluating its input.

-Built into Mathematica are a large number of rules for generating output and interpreting input.
+Built into the Wolfram Language are a large number of rules for generating output and interpreting input.
 Particularly in StandardForm, these rules are carefully set up to be consistent, and to allow input and output to be used interchangeably.

 It is fairly rare that you will need to modify these rules.
-The main reason is that Mathematica already has built-in rules for the input and output of many operators to which it does not itself assign specific meanings.
+The main reason is that the Wolfram Language already has built‐in rules for the input and output of many operators to which it does not itself assign specific meanings.

-Thus, if you want to add, for example, a generalized form of addition, you can usually just use an operator like for which Mathematica already has built-in input and output rules.
+Thus, if you want to add, for example, a generalized form of addition, you can usually just use an operator like for which the Wolfram Language already has built‐in input and output rules.

 This outputs using the

-If you want to, Mathematica allows you to redefine the basic rules that it uses for the input and output of all expressions.
+If you want to, the Wolfram Language allows you to redefine the basic rules that it uses for the input and output of all expressions.
 You can do this by making definitions for MakeBoxes and MakeExpression.
 You should realize, however, that unless you make such definitions with great care, you are likely to end up with inconsistent results.

 is now output using a subscripted